kuzudb/text2cypher/README.md

 ![Pruned schema results](results/pruned_schema_results.png)

+### Observations

 Pruning the schema helps the larger, more powerful models (`openai/gpt-4.1`, `google/gemini-2.0-flash`, `google/gemini-2.5-flash`, `mistralai/devstral-medium`) to generate better Cypher than when the full full schema is passed to the prompt.

 However, smaller models like `openai/gpt-4.1-nano` still suffer when pruning the schema, meaning that some level of fine-tuning or prompt optimization is needed to improve the performance of smaller models to generate good Cypher that aligns with the user's question.